-"There is more than a common love of horses or any mutual endeavor that attracts people to each other though, don't you agree?
-There is a something biological that is very basic that we must confess.
-That is why I needed you."
-I could still sense the tingle of her kiss and sensed where this was going as she continued.
+"There is more than our common love of horses or a mutual endeavor that has attracted us to each other.
+Don't you agree?
+There's something biological that is very basic.
+I confess, that is why I need you right now."

+I could still sense the tingle of her kiss and sensed where this had gone as she continued.

 "There is bodily appeal I think; your physique attracted me when I first saw you; you were six-foot-whatever and all man already.
-That may not be a recommendation for a lasting relationship, but I think it would be dishonest to discount it.
-It is a fact.
-I wanted you back then; I don't know why, but I did.
-Sexuality wanes at our age, but it's still there.
-It's the real reason for aspects of our behavior I've refused to admit, and I hide it underneath a whole lot of intellectual bullshit.
+I was ready to run away with you to anywhere.
+That may not have been a recommendation for a lasting relationship, but it would be dishonest to discount it.
+It is a fact that I wanted you back then; I don't know why, but I did.
+Sexuality wanes at our age, but it still exists.
+That is the real reason for aspects of my behavior I've refused to admit; I hide it now beneath a whole lot of my intellectual bullshit.
 You were huge and muscular with a carefree I-don't-give-a-damn look about you back then; you haven't ever lost that look for me.
-I have followed your writing and every newspaper article about you with photos of you and the various women to whom you have shown affection."
+I have followed your writing and all the newspaper articles about you with photos of you and the various women to whom you have shown affection."

 I looked up into that spider web again.
 Maybe 'terrified' isn't so far off.
-"I do not associate with the guy in some of those media accounts."
+"I do not associate with the guy in those media accounts," I pleaded.

 "I know.
-They don't report the guy I know."
+They didn't report the guy I knew."
 She paused, kissing me on the cheek so softly that it could have been a butterfly.
 "But I admit to having been very jealous.
 Maybe it's just loneliness, I don't know, but I want you; I need you now - desperately.
 I really do.
 That is why I had to contact you."

 And so... our immediate needs had to be met... and they were.